 - Google Plus - We implement the Google Plus API to permit users to share tests and results.
-Any data shared over Google Plus is soley done on an opt-in basis and by a direct request from a user.
+Any data shared over Google Plus is solely done on an opt-in basis and by a direct request from a user.
 In short, nothing is shared unless you click "+1" and confirm the content to be posted.

 - Facebook - We implement the Facebook API to permit users to share tests and results.
-Any data shared over Facebook is soley done on an opt-in basis and by a direct request from a user.
+Any data shared over Facebook is solely done on an opt-in basis and by a direct request from a user.
 In short, nothing is shared unless you click "Share" and confirm the content to be posted.